|

 and is called Te Matua Ngahere, or "Father of the Forest."

-are protected by law, most of the Kauri timber used today is
+they are protected by law, most of the Kauri timber used today

-found buried under ancient swamps and dates back tens of thousands
+is found buried under ancient swamps and dates back tens of

-logs underground, and they serve as a reminder of the fast tracts
+old Kauri logs underground, and they serve as a reminder of

-of Rain Forest which once blanketed the North.
-Some swamp Kauri
+the fast tracts of Rain Forest which once blanketed the North.

-of this vintage has been brought to the surface with its leaves
+Some swamp Kauri of this vintage has been brought to the surface

-and cones still green, supporting the theory that these great
+with its leaves and cones still green, supporting the theory

-forests were sheared off rapidly at ground level by advancing
+that these great forests were sheared off rapidly at ground

-ice sheets.
-Other Kauri is recycled from houses, buildings and
+level by advancing ice sheets.
+Other Kauri is recycled from

 Working in collaboration with the Accordion Making Department

-this ancient timber will be the first accordions ever made from
+made from this ancient timber are the first accordions in the

 |